HarshaKamakshigari/HarshaKamakshigari/README.md

 - **VigilX** – A lightweight Linux-based EDR for malware and ransomware detection.
 - **Sloud** – A music website & marketplace for bands.
 - **SnapSnap** – A photo booth app with Firebase authentication.
-- **Lost & Found App** – A platform for students to reclaim lost items using OpenCV for image detection.
+- **Lost & Found App** – A platform for students to reclaim lost items